Nozbe/NoOffice.org/_book/future.md

 That's the modern standard of knowledge work.
 But it doesn't have to be this way.
 In fact many talented people start seeing it and don't want to work this way.
 And now due to the Covid-19 situation the world has sped up the process.

-And hopefully with the advice in this book you will get much more of your productive time back, cut your meetings and make the ones that remain much much better.
+And hopefully with the advice in this book you will get much more of your productive time back, cut your meetings and make the ones that remain 10 times better.

 ## The office can be a great tool... if used wisely.

 Our company is very extreme, because we literally don't have an office.
 We have an official address, but nobody goes there.
 And there are many companies like ours.
 We're close to 30 people.
 Buffer, a social media company, is more than twice our size.
 Zapier, a software automation company, has more than 250 people on payroll.
 And there are companies like InVision, Automattic (makers of Wordpress) or GitLab that have more than a thousand people in a completely geographically dispersed team.

 Advice in this book applies not only to companies that are "all remote".
 Some companies need to go hybrid mode - a small office, a small production facility... and everyone else distributed.
-On one hand there are companies that already have offices in many cities... so they're already kinda "no office" or "no ONE office"... but on the other hand they hate the idea of letting their team members work remotely or even take a few days working from home.
+On one hand there are companies that already have offices in many cities... so they're already kind of "no office" or "no ONE office"... but on the other hand they hate the idea of letting their team members work remotely or even take a few days working from home.

 Anyway, the truth of the matter is that any knowledge worker can work from literally anywhere.
 If you work with your brain, it really shouldn't matter where its geo coordinates are.
 There is no office - there is only work.